Azure/Azure-Sentinel/Solutions/OpenCTI/Playbooks/OpenCTIPlaybooks/OpenCTI-GetIndicatorInfo/readme.md

 # OpenCTI-Enrich Incident With OpenCTI Indicators Info Playbook
  ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions
- 1. Fetches the matching indicator info of Entities (Accounts, Host, IP Address, FileHash, URL) from OpenCTI
+ 1. For each Entity (Accounts, Host, IP Address, FileHash, URL) available in Sentinel incident, it searches for a match in in OpenCTI indicators list
- 2. Adds a rich comment to the incident with all the collected information
+ 2. If it finds the match, this playbook adds a rich comment to the incident with all the collected information
     ![Comment example](./images/CommentGetIndicatorInfofromOpenCTI.png)